Apple I: Announcement and sales

-Both Steve Jobs and Steve Wozniak have stated that Apple did not assign serial numbers to the Apple l.
+Both Jobs and Wozniak have stated that Apple did not assign serial numbers to the Apple l.
 Several boards have been found with numbered stickers affixed to them, which appear to be inspection stickers from the PCB manufacturer/assembler.
 A batch of boards is known to have numbers hand-written in black permanent marker on the back; these usually appear as "01-00##".
 As of January 2022, 29 Apple-1s with a serial number are known.
 The highest known number is 01–0079.
-Two original Apple-1s have been analyzed by Professional Sports Authenticator in Los Angeles, concluding that the serial numbers had been hand-written by Steve Jobs.
+Two original Apple-1s have been analyzed by Professional Sports Authenticator in Los Angeles, concluding that the serial numbers had been hand-written by Jobs.

 Hardware

-A variety of Apple I cases supplied by customers.
-The Apple I did not include a stock case, so customers had to supply their own.
+A variety of Apple I cases.
+The computer did not include a case, and no official case was produced, so customers had to supply their own.

 The Apple I used a MOS Technology 6502 microprocessor running at 1.022727 MHz, and its design was based largely on Wozniak's previous work centered around a Motorola 6800.
-The unconventional clock speed was chosen to be a fraction (2/7) of the NTSC color carrier, which simplified video circuitry.
+The unconventional clock speed was chosen as it was a fraction (2/7) of the NTSC color carrier, which simplified video circuitry.
 4 KB of memory was included on the base machine, which was expandable to 8 KB on-board and up to 64 KB by using an add-on card.
 On-board memory utilized newly available 4Kbit DRAM chips, and was designed to be upgradeable to the next generation of 16Kbit chips for a maximum of 32 KB on-board memory.
-An optional $75 plug-in cassette interface card allowed users to store programs on ordinary audio cassette tapes.
-A BASIC interpreter, originally written by Wozniak, was provided with the cassette interface that let users easily write programs and play simple games.
-An onboard AC power supply was included.
+An optional $75 plug-in cassette interface card could be used to store programs on ordinary audio cassette tapes.
+A BASIC interpreter, originally written by Wozniak, was provided with the cassette interface to allow customers to write programs.

 The Apple I did not come with a case.
 It could be used bare, although some users chose to build custom (typically wooden) enclosures.